Add

 • Native forms in both, connectable to third-party tools (Zapier, Make, CRMs…).

-• Management of title tags, meta description tags, alt tags, ARIA attributes, etc.
+• Management of title tags, meta descriptions, alt tags, ARIA attributes, etc.

-• Performance: generated code that is generally lightweight, especially if best practices are applied.
-Webstudio places particular emphasis on code quality.
+• Performance: generated code is generally lightweight, especially when best practices are applied.
+Webstudio puts particular emphasis on code quality.

 Collaboration, teamwork, and publishing workflows

-• Webflow: collaborative work oriented agency (content editor, designer, client).
+• Webflow: agency-oriented collaborative work (content editor, designer, client).

 • Webstudio: collaborative work closer to dev workflows (Git, branches, code reviews).